Program / Workshops

 Standard Workshops – Group 2 (Choose One)

-A05 Enhancing Communication in the Workplace: Addressing Conflict and Uncertainty (C,N,AP)
+A05 Enhancing Communication in the Workplace: Giving and Receiving Feedback (C,N,AP)

-C07 Starting, Transitioning and Stopping RRT for AKI: Science and Art (C,N,AP)
+C07 Starting, Transitioning and Stopping CRRT: Strategies for Success (C,N,AP)

 3:30-4:00pm Coffee Break